Bulk import and export requirements and considerations

 replace or append to the existing data.
 You can use the REPLACE parameter

-integrity, otherwise the import operation will be rolled back.
-You cannot
+referential integrity; otherwise, the import operation will be rolled back.
+You

 Restrictions on tables